BlaqueDevs/se-assignment-day-5-technical-writing-and-review-ATOROYO/README.md

 ## 6. Can you provide examples of how simplifying terms (e.g., "start" instead of "initiate") improves comprehension?

+**Instead of:**

+- Initiate
+- Utilize
+- Parameter
+- Algorithm
+- Implement

+**Use:**

+- Start
+- Use
+- Setting
+- Procedure
+- Do

+**Why it matters:**

+- **Relatability:** Simpler terms are more relatable to everyday language, making them easier to understand.
+- **Clarity:** Avoiding jargon prevents confusion and ensures that the message is clear.
+- **Accessibility:** Simpler language makes your content more accessible to a wider audience, including those with limited technical knowledge.

 ## 7. How can using examples and visuals help in explaining complex concepts more clearly?

 ## 8. What types of visuals (e.g., diagrams, charts) are most effective for different kinds of technical information?